ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/csp/oci.md

 ### Networking

 These settings can likely be left as default.
-Ensure that a public IP address is assigned so that you can access the instance (see later).
-See the Oracle documentation for settings information if necessary.
+Ensure that a public IP address is assigned so that you can access the instance.

 ### Add SSH keys

-To be able to access the instance (see later), you must use a [key pair](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm).
+To be able to access the instance, you must use a [key pair](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm).
 Use the dialog to generate a new key pair, else you can upload an existing public key.
 Note that if you do not generate a key, you will not be able to connect to the instance.

 ### Boot volume and other advanced options